-"What are you going to do?"
-Grace asked as she sat down on the bed, pinning the television remote between the cheap velure of the comforter and her left butt cheek.
+“What are you going to do?”
+Grace asked.
+She sat down on the bed, pinning the television remote between the cheap velure of the comforter and her left butt cheek.

 The volume on the formerly muted TV blared through the room.
 Grace quickly adjusted the sound to a reasonable level.

-"—now take you to Cleveland, where contamination has been broken on the Watchers Council building."
-The picture changed to a live handheld view of the street outside the Council.
+” – now take you to Cleveland, where quarantine has been broken on the Watchers Council building.”
+The picture changed to a live, handheld view of the street outside the Council.